 Accept a compliment

-This is very common but doesn’t have to be.
-Avoid pulling yourself down by saying things like you’re stupid, lazy, can’t, should and never and instead introduce words that renew your confidence like can, shall and I will.
+This is very much a common problem for a lot of people.
+But try to avoid pulling yourself down by saying things like ‘you’re stupid, lazy, can’t, should and never’ and instead introduce words that renew your confidence like ‘can, shall and I will.’

 Make self-esteem unconditional

-Embrace yourself unconditionally by facilitating a more compassionate attitude.
-Take away thoughts like “I’ll like myself better when” and replace it with thoughts like, ‘I like myself now.”
+Change your inner voice and embrace yourself unconditionally by facilitating a more compassionate attitude towards yourself.
+Take away thoughts like ‘I’ll like myself better when’ and replace it with thoughts like, ‘I like myself now.’

-What we write down can become a self-help tool and is the first step to noting our behaviour, with a view to working on those all- important changes.
-The changes we incorporate into our life should be small, but significant ones that happen over a longer period.
+What we write down can become a self-help tool and is the first step to noting our internal dialogue; our internal dialogue can always be changed.
+The changes we incorporate into our life should be small, but significant ones that happen over a period of time.

-There will be lots of days where we feel we aren’t achieving anything, but each significant step means we become mentally stronger and is a day nearer to a goal.
+There will be lots of days where we feel we’re not achieving anything, but each significant step means we become mentally stronger and is a day nearer to our goal.